-31. Adjournment
+33. Adjournment

-- (1) The chairperson of a general meeting at which a quorum is present may, with the consent of the majority of members present at the meeting, adjourn the meeting from time to time and place to place, but no business is to be transacted at an adjourned meeting other than the business left unfinished at the meeting at which the adjournment took place. - (2) If a general meeting is adjourned for 14 days or more, the secretary must give written or oral notice of the adjourned meeting to each member of the Association stating the place, date and time of the meeting and the nature of the business to be transacted at the meeting. - (3) Except as provided in sub-clauses (1) and (2), notice of an adjournment of a general meeting or of the business to be transacted at an adjourned meeting is not required to be given.
+- (1) The chairperson of a general meeting at which a quorum is present may, with the consent of the majority of members present at the meeting, adjourn the meeting from time to time and place to place, but no business is to be transacted at an adjourned meeting other than the business left unfinished at the meeting at which the adjournment took place. - (2) If a general meeting is adjourned for 14 days or more, the secretary must give written or oral notice of the adjourned meeting to each member of the Association stating the place, date and time of the meeting and the nature of the business to be transacted at the meeting.

-32. Making of decisions
+(3) Except as provided in sub-clauses (1) and (2), notice of an adjournment of a general meeting or of the business to be transacted at an adjourned meeting is not required to be given.

-- (1) A question arising at a general meeting of the Association is to be determined by either: - (a) a show of hands, or - (b) if on the motion of the chairperson or if 10 or more members present at themeeting decide that the question should be determined by a written ballot-a written ballot. - (2) If the question is to be determined by a show of hands, a declaration by the chairperson that a resolution has, on a show of hands, been carried or carried unanimously or carried by a particular majority or lost, or an entry to that effect inthe minute book of the Association, is evidence of the fact without proof of the number or proportion of the votes recorded in favour of or against that resolution. - (3) If the question is to be determined by a written ballot, the ballot is to be conducted in accordance with the directions of the chairperson.
+34. Making of decisions

-33. Special resolutions
+- (1) A question arising at a general meeting of the Association is to be determined by either: - (a) a show of hands, or - (b) a written ballot, if the chairperson so rules, or if 10 or more members present at the meeting decide. - (2) If the question is to be determined by a show of hands, a declaration by the chairperson that a resolution has, on a show of hands, been carried or carried unanimously or carried by a particular majority or lost, or an entry to that effect in the minute book of the Association, is evidence of the fact without proof of the number or proportion of the votes recorded in favour of or against that resolution. - (3) If the question is to be determined by a written ballot, the ballot is to be conducted in accordance with the directions of the chairperson.

-- (1) A special resolution may only be passed by the Association in accordance with section 39 of the Act which states that a resolution is passed by an Association as a "special resolution": - (a) at a meeting of the Association of which notice has been given to its members no later than 21 days before the date on which the meeting isheld, or - (b) in a postal ballot conducted by the Association, and if it is supported by at least three-quarters of the votes cast by members of the Association who, under the Association's Constitution, are entitled to vote on the proposed resolution.
+35. Special resolutions

-- (2) A notice referred to in sub-clause (1)(a) must include the terms of the resolution and a statement to the effect that the resolution is intended to be passed as a special resolution. - (3) A postal ballot referred to in sub-clause (1)(b) may only be conducted in relation to resolutions of a kind that the Association's Constitution permits to be voted on by means of a postal ballot and, if conducted, must be conducted in accordance with the Regulations.
+- (1) A special resolution may only be passed by the Association in accordance with section 39 of the Act which states that a resolution is passed by an Association as a "special resolution": - (a) at a meeting of the Association of which notice has been given to its members no later than 21 days before the date on which the meeting is held, or - (b) in a postal or electronic ballot conducted by the Association, and - (2) if it is supported by at least three-quarters of the votes cast by members of the Association who, under the Association's Constitution, are entitled to vote on the proposed resolution. - (3) A notice referred to in sub-clause (1)(a) must include the terms of the resolution and a statement to the effect that the resolution is intended to be passed as a special resolution. - (4) A postal or electronic ballot referred to in sub-clause (1)(b) must be conducted in accordance with the Regulation.

-34. Voting
+36. Voting